 6. Placement Decisions

 When a school district determines that a child is eligible for special education, the district will also decide which learning environment and special services are appropriate for him.
 Parents are part of the team that makes this decision, which is referred to as placement.
-For many students with learning and attention issues, the most appropriate placement is in a general education classroom in their local public school.
+For many students with learning and thinking differences, the most appropriate placement is in a general education classroom in their local public school.

 But in some cases the district will agree to what’s called an out-of-district placement.
 That’s when the district you reside in agrees to pay for the cost of sending your child to a school that is approved by the state to educate students with a certain range of disabilities.
 This happens when the district agrees that your child’s local public school can’t meet his needs.